pymupdf/PyMuPDF/docs/textpage.rst

 >>> r.y0 = r.y1 - span["size"]
 >>> # r now is a rectangle of height 'fontsize'

 .. caution:: The above calculation may deliver a **larger** height!
 This may e.g. happen for OCRed documents, where the risk of all sorts of text artifacts is high.
-MuPDF tries to come up with a reasonable bbox height, independently from the fontsize found in the PDF.
+MuPDF tries to come up with a reasonable bbox height, independently from the :data:`fontsize` found in the PDF.
 So please ensure that the height of `span["bbox"]` is **larger** than `span["size"]`.

 .. note:: You may request PyMuPDF to do all of the above automatically by executing `fitz.TOOLS.set_small_glyph_heights(True)`.
 This sets a global parameter so that all subsequent text searches and text extractions are based on reduced glyph heights, where meaningful.